In this Article

 - The porridge mixture not only serves as baby food but it can also be served as idlis, cakes, and dosas.

-- The brown rice ingredient is high in fibre content and helps in digestion.
+- Brown rice is high in fibre content and help digestion.

-- Homemade cerelac is free of chemicals and preservatives and can be consumed fresh.
+- Homemade sathu maavu is free from chemicals and preservatives, and can be consumed fresh.

 - Ragi, one of the prime ingredients in sathu maavu, is rich in calcium which helps in the proper development of bones.

-- The ingredient horse gram provides your baby with high levels of protein which help in rapid growth and development.
+- Horse gram provides your baby with high levels of protein which help in rapid growth and development.

 - The powder can be stored for one month at room temperature and for around three to six months in a refrigerator.